MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

 The Azure Bot Service v4 SDK facilitates the development of bots that can access online resources which require authentication.
 You no longer need to manage token exchange or storage.
 Azure does it for you using OAuth2 to generate a token, based on user's credentials.
 The bots use the token to access those resources.
-In this way the user does not have to provide ID and password to a third party app (bot) to access a secured resource.
+In this way the user does not have to provide ID and password to a third party application to access a secured resource.

 See also [Bot authentication](bot-builder-concept-authentication.md).

 > [!NOTE]
 > Authentication also works with BotBuilder v3.
 However, this article covers just the v4 sample code.

 This article uses two types of samples.
 One simpler type shows how to obtain the authentication token.
 A more complex sample shows how to authenticate a bot to use [Microsoft Graph](https://developer.microsoft.com/en-us/graph).
-In both cases you learn how to use Azure AD v1 or Azure AD v2 as identity providers to obtain an OAuth token the bot uses to be authenticated.
+In both cases you learn how to use Azure Active Directory (AD) v1 or Azure AD v2 as identity providers to obtain an OAuth token the bot uses to be authenticated.
 The following are the main areas covered in this article:

 - [Create the Azure bot application](#create-the-azure-bot-application)
 - [Create the Azure AD identity application](#create-the-azure-ad-identity-application)
 - [Register the Azure AD OAuth application with the bot](#register-the-azure-ad-oauth-application-with-the-bot)
 - [Prepare the bot code](#prepare-the-bot-code)

 Once you finish this article, you will have a bot that can respond to a few simple tasks that, in the case of the Microsoft Graph example, are checking and sending an email, or displaying who you are and who your manager is.
-You do not need to publish your bot to test the OAuth features; however, your bot will need valid Azure credentials app ID and password.
+You do not need to publish the bot to test the OAuth features; however, the bot will need valid Azure credentials: app ID and password.

 ### Web Chat and Direct Line considerations